majouve/FLAME/README.txt

 9239  |

 (ONE) Replacing NAs and Striking Coin Finds
+There are a few coin finds that have NAs listed for the number of coins found.
+To rememdy this, I totaled the coin amounts listed for each coin group and replaced the NA with this total.

-This step does not apply to the example above, but for coin finds/coin groups that meet these criteria, they are not tested to see if they are duplicates
+Then, for coin finds/coin groups that meet the following criteria, they are struck from the data set.
 - If any cf_num_coins_found==NA or 0 after an attempt is made to reconstruct this number with Coin Group info.
-- cg_num_coins_found==NA or 0 after an attempt is made to reconstruct this number with Coin Group info.
+- cg_num_coins_found==NA or 0
 - Coin Groups where metal == NA

-Additionally, there are a few coin finds that have NAs listed for the number of coins found.
-To rememdy this, I totaled the coin amounts listed for each coin group

-Filling in NAs in cf_num_coins_found with amounts in CoinGroups dataframe (though some coin amounts in CoinGroups are also NA).

 All assistant knows is if find A is same as find B second doc: